jhonv4sq/gates/README.md

 ## Create a file called .env

-## Copy and paste in .env the .env example content
+## Copy and paste in .env the .env.example content

 ```bash
 php artisan key:generate